Netflix/falcor/README.md

 (Image)

-Once they select an issue, the issue detail view is displayed.
+Once an issue is selected, the issue detail view is displayed.

+(Image)

-When viewing details of an individual issue, the user may edit fields, add to comments and view comments left on the issue by other users.
+When viewing details of an individual issue, the user may edit fields, add comments, and view comments left on the issue by other users.

+## Designing a domain model for our tracking system

+Our issue tracking system is a graph.
+Any user could be be related to any other user via the comments they leave on each others issues.
+In order to avoid downloading the entire graph

 ###  Building your first JSON Graph

-Our issue tracking system is a graph.
-Any user can be related to any other user through the comments they leave on the

 Nearly every application's domain model is graph.
 However most application servers use JSON to send domain model objects over the wire.
 Converting graph data into JSON is a hazard, because JSON is heirarchical format.
 When you expand a graph into a tree, you either get duplicates, or introduce unique identifiers.

 Let's imagine we are building a simple issue tracking system.
 The system has three types of entities: